InfinityAlgo-Academy/LightHouse/readme.md

 * **[Foo](https://www.foo.software/lighthouse)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.

-* **[PageSpeed Green](https://pagespeed.green/)** - Website loading speed monitoring service.
-Track PageSpeed performance for unlimited web pages from multiple regions.
-Check all code changes for PageSpeed degradations by integrating to your CD/CI using CLI.
-Powered By Google Lighthouse and Puppeteer.
-PageSpeed Green is a freemium product with monthly monitoring of up to 200 audits for free.

 ## Lighthouse Integrations in non-Web Perf services

 * **[PageWatch](https://pagewatch.dev/)** — PageWatch is a tool to find problem pages on your website.
 It provides insights into spelling errors, layout issues, slow pages (powered by Lighthouse) and more.
 PageWatch is offered via free and paid plans.